-Ashwell URC is one of eight churches within the North Herts Group of URCs, currently supported by one ordained Minister.
+Ashwell URC is one of eight churches within the North Herts Group of URCs, currently supported by one ordained Minister and a team of lay preachers who bring their Christian message in a variety of styles.
+Our singing is accompanied by either a traditional pipe organ, keyboard and sometimes guitar.
+Visitors are warmly welcomed.

 New stained glass windows, designed in the latest Art Nouveau tradition, were gifted by a local benefactor in about 1906 and other decorations were introduced at the same time, all of which create a unique and beautiful atmosphere in which to worship God on Sunday mornings.